Motion

 <!-- using the style attribute -->

-<p style="scale: {text.value}">Motion</p>
+<p style="scale: {text.current}">Motion</p>

 <!-- using the Svelte directive -->

-<p style:scale={text.value}>Motion</p>
+<p style:scale={text.current}>Motion</p>

 <Action do={animate} />